JacobChild/controlbook_public/HW1/HW1.md

 an animation file like armAnimiation.py that draws a graphic dataPlotter.py that plots the state and input data Study these files and try to understand how they work.

+- [x] Done, I feel like I understand how they work.

 2. In a similar way, carefully dissect hw02_pendulumSim.py and hw02_satelliteSim.py.
 Run these launch files and understand what you are observing.

 The hw02_*.py files simply plot the systems but do not implement the dynamics.
 The dynamics will be implemented in the next homework set.

+- [x] Done, I feel like I understand how the code works, not the EOMs though...

 3. In the _D_mass directory, create the simulation launch file hw02_massSim.py, and use it to animate the mass moving back and forth according to a sin wave with amplitude of 1 (m), frequency of 0.5 Hz, and y_offset of 0.2 (m).